HumanSignal/label-studio/docs/source/guide/import_troubleshoot.md

 date: 2023-12-06 10:48:03
 ---

-## General importation guidelines
+## General guidelines for importing data

 * For larger projects, do not upload data through the Label Studio interface.
-This works fine for proof of concept projects, but is not recommended for larger projects.
+This works fine for proof of concept projects, but it is not recommended for larger projects.
 We recommend that you configure external storage instead.
 * It’s best to keep about 100k tasks / 100k annotations per project for optimal performance.
 * Avoid frequent imports because each new import requires lengthy background operations.
 One import per 30 seconds will work without overloads.
 * If your API requests exceed our limits per request, they will be truncated.
 T